Apollo Group – Section 172 statement

 d) The Company’s operations do not by their very nature produce significant environmental emissions.

 e) The Company and the syndicates are required to operate within the guidelines and code of conduct of the Lloyd’s market.
 Behind the Lloyd’s market is the Lloyd’s Corporation, an independent organisation and regulator that acts to protect and maintain the market’s reputation and provides services and original research, reports and analysis to the industry’s knowledge base.
-The directors ensure compliance with relevant legislation and promote high standards of business conduct.
+The directors ensure compliance with relevant requirements and promote high standards of business conduct.

 f) The directors work very closely with the Members of the Company to discuss all significant decisions including the level of participation on the syndicates.